Suzanne de Passe: Awards

-De Passe received an Academy Award nomination for co-writing the screenplay Lady Sings the Blues making her the first African-American to be nominated for Best Original Screenplay, as well as the first African-American woman to earn the honor.
+De Passe received an Academy Award nomination for co-writing the screenplay Lady Sings the Blues, making her the first person of color to be nominated for Best Original Screenplay.
 De Passe also won two Emmy Awards and NAACP Image Awards as executive producer of Motown 25: Yesterday, Today, Forever and Motown Returns to the Apollo.
-De Passe served as executive producer for the highly acclaimed and multiple award-winning, CBS western miniseries Lonesome Dove, that won both Golden Globe and Peabody Awards and was voted "Outstanding Program of the Year" by the Television Critics Association.
+De Passe served as executive producer for the CBS western miniseries Lonesome Dove, that won both Golden Globe and Peabody Awards and was voted "Outstanding Program of the Year" by the Television Critics Association.

 As executive producer of the benchmark NBC miniseries The Temptations, de Passe won the NAACP Image Award for Outstanding Miniseries and was nominated for both the Golden Globe Award and Emmy Award for Best Miniseries.
 She also served as Executive Producer for Small Sacrifices, The Jacksons: An American Dream and Buffalo Girls, all of which were nominated for the Emmy Award for Best Miniseries.

-A veteran of over three decades in Hollywood, generating over a billion dollars in revenue in the entertainment industry, and dividing her time and talent between Los Angeles and New York, de Passe has also received countless awards for her contributions to the television, movie and music industries including:
+De Passe has also received countless awards for her contributions to the television, movie and music industries including: